seanrieger/Slight-Of-Hand-1U-Eurorack-CV-Keyboard-Module/README.md

 <h3>Resetting to Default Calibration Values</h3>
 Initiate Reset: While in Calibration Mode, press and hold the "Octave Down" button for 8 seconds without pressing the "Octave Up" button.

 <em>Confirmation:</em> The module confirms the reset by blinking the trigger output 6 times.
-A message "Calibration values reset to defaults" will be displayed on the serial monitor of Arduino IDE if connected.
 All notes are reset to their default calibration values.

 <h3>Exiting Calibration Mode</h3>
 <em></em>Exit:</em> Press and hold both the "Octave Up" and "Octave Down" buttons simultaneously for 2 seconds.
-The module exits Calibration Mode, indicated by the trigger output set to LOW and a message "Exiting Calibration Mode" is displayed on the serial monitor.
+The module exits Calibration Mode, indicated by the trigger output set to LOW.
+Now go make some music.

 <h3>Notes</h3>
 <p>Calibration Mode is designed for precision tuning.
 It is recommended to use a reliable voltage reference or tuner for accurate calibration.</p>